KelfeinX/gke-labs/README.md

 # Lab: Build a Continuous Deployment Pipeline with Jenkins and Google Kubernetes Engine

 This was originally forked from this [repo](https://github.com/GoogleCloudPlatform/continuous-deployment-on-kubernetes), but has since been updated and corrected with current information and best practices.
-Also, we'll be deploying from dockerhub, but you can change this to your own private registry.
+Also, we'll be building in Jenkins using a repo from GitHub, but you can use a private container registry, if you'd like.

 ## Introduction

 This guide will take you through the steps necessary to continuously deliver your software to end users by leveraging [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) and [Jenkins](https://jenkins.io) to orchestrate the software delivery pipeline.
 If you are not familiar with basic Kubernetes concepts, have a look at [Kubernetes 101](http://kubernetes.io/docs/user-guide/walkthrough/).